-The “Veterinarian's Rule” is a type of “assumption of the risk” in California dog bite cases.
-The rule states that someone who works with dogs voluntary assumes the risk of a dog bite in California unless:
+The “Veterinarian's Rule” is a type of “assumption of the risk” in dog bite cases.
+The rule states that someone who works with dogs voluntary assumes the risk of a dog bite unless:

 - The dog's owner or handler knew, or should have known, that the dog was, or might be dangerous, and

-- The dog's owner or handler failed to notify the worker of the dog's propensity for dangerous behavior.
+- The dog's owner or handler failed to notify the worker of the dog's propensity for dangerous behavior.1

-To help you better understand how the “Veterinarian's Rule” works as a defense to a dog bite lawsuit, our California personal injury lawyers discuss, below:
+To help you better understand how the “Veterinarian's Rule” works as a defense to a dog bite lawsuit, our dog bite lawyers discuss, below:

 - 1. California's dog bite statute